How to survive hot desking

 Although the above techniques can and should be implemented by anyone who is hot-desking.
 If business leaders are wanting to introduce this type of working environment to their office, they must accept responsibility for implementing it.

 The trick is to get staff on board.
 Make sure they have clear instructions for the way they should behave in the office and the way that their working style will change when hot-desking.
-This process will involve training, and managers must be giving the tools to prepare employees.
+This process will involve training, and managers must have the tools to prepare employees.
 Set clear guidelines and rules, explain why hot-desking can be beneficial to them, and encourage and accept questions and adapt accordingly.

 As long as both bosses and workers are on the same page, there’s no reason why everyone in your workplace can’t get on like an office on fire.